veryfancypants/hs2_blender_export/README.md

 ## KNOWN ISSUES

 * Produced characters have no pubic hair; males have no facial hair.
-* If the character has a custom head (many female characters do), the outcome is highly uncertain, but total success is unlikely (at best, new facial control bones and shape keys will be either unavailable or hopelessly broken).
+* If the character has a custom head (many female characters do), the outcome is uncertain, but total success is unlikely (in particular, the importer will not attempt to add "new" facial control bones or shape keys if it detects a custom head.)
 * It will have a shot at automatic texturing of clothing, accessories and hair, but the result is going to be very crude.
 Clothing materials often have internal parameters (e.g. colors and texture scales) whose correct values are simply not known to the importer.
 You will probably need to inspect clothing items in Material Editor to determine how they should be textured.
 * Possibly many other bugs I haven't discovered yet.